Yelp/elastalert/docs/source/elastalert.rst

 ``aws_region``: This makes ElastAlert to sign HTTP requests when using Amazon Elasticsearch Service.
 It'll use instance role keys to sign the requests.
 The environment variable ``AWS_DEFAULT_REGION`` will override this field.

-``boto_profile``: Deprecated!
-Boto profile to use when signing requests to Amazon Elasticsearch Service, if you don't want to use the instance role keys.

 ``profile``: AWS profile to use when signing requests to Amazon Elasticsearch Service, if you don't want to use the instance role keys.
 The environment variable ``AWS_DEFAULT_PROFILE`` will override this field.